Pakistan employs an empty rhetoric on Kashmir says India

 New Delhi, Oct 19: India has slammed Pakistan for raising the issue of Jammu and Kashmir at a forum of the UN, saying the country employs "empty rhetoric" to serve its "distorted agenda" and continues to engage in spreading unsubstantiated allegations.

-Minister in India's Permanent Mission to the UN Deepak Misra did not name Pakistan but his remarks were in response to a statement by Islamabad's UN envoy Maleeha Lodhi, who while speaking at forum last week, had yet again raked up the issue of Jammu and Kashmir.
+Minister in India's Permanent Mission to the UN Deepak Misra did not name Pakistan but his remarks were in response to a statement by Islamabad's UN envoy Maleeha Lodhi, who while speaking at the forum last week, had yet again raked up the issue of J&K.

-Lodhi had said that UN's decolonisation agenda will remain incomplete without the resolution of the issue of Jammu and Kashmir and refereed to India's decision to revoke Article 370 in Jammu and Kashmir.
+Lodhi had said that the UN's decolonisation agenda will remain incomplete without the resolution of the issue of J&K and refereed to India's decision to revoke Article 370 in J&K.

 Hours after mobile post-paid connections restored, SMS services blocked in Kashmir